BrittleSkittle/Intersection-Cameras/README.md

 # Desired Improvements
 - [x] Improvement of corners.py.
 It currently only records markers captured in single frame, while each fram detects different ids.
 It would be optimal to record all markers detected over a period of time.
-- [ ] Automation of client.py.
+- [X] Automation of client.py.
 It currently uses manual user input to determine which file to send.
-It would be better to automatically detect relevant files and send them. (currently has issues)
+It would be better to automatically detect relevant files and send them.
+    - [ ] fix new issues/inconsistencies
-- [X] Development of a "master script" that runs all of the required steps on one of the nodes, detecting whether or not the server is running on another node.
+- [X] Development of a "master script" that runs all of the required steps on one of the nodes
+    - [ ] make it detect whether or not the server is running on another node.
 - [ ] Automate detection of node
+- [X] Add more markers for better calibration
+- [X] Update scripts to all be compatible with python 3.9
+- [ ] Train custom model with DIY cars (in progress)